fastapi/typer/docs/tutorial/first-steps.md

 Usage: main.py [OPTIONS] NAME LASTNAME

+Arguments:
+  NAME      [required]
+  LASTNAME  [required]

 Options:
+  --install-completion  Install completion for the current shell.
+  --show-completion     Show completion for the current shell, to copy it or customize the installation.
   --help                Show this message and exit.

 // There are now 2 CLI arguments, name and lastname